Shivam-Pancholi/Employee-Records/README.md

 * Select Next.
 * Now in Web tab scroll to Virtualenvs section.
 * Write path to virtualenv i.e. /home/<your_username>/.virtualenvs/<virtualenv_name>/ and click Check.
+* Scroll down to Static files section.
+If you don't add this static files url and directory path your admin page will not look like before it will be loaded in basic html formet.
+* Add URL as /static/admin.
+* Add Directory as /home/<your_username>/.virtualenv/<virtualenv_name>/lib/python3.7/site-packages/django/contrib/admin/static/admin.
 * Scroll up to Code section.
 * Write path to the source code i.e. /home/<your_username>/Employee-Records/ and click Check.
 * Now click on link to WSGI configuration file.